-GerES V is testing urine and blood for plasticisers, parabens (used as preservatives), cotinine (tobacco degradation product), polycyclic aromatic hydrocarbons, or PAHs (a product of combustion processes), various metals, perfluorinated compounds, or PFCs (used in many products), and long-lived polychlorinated biphenyls (PCB).
+GerES V tested urine and blood for plasticisers, parabens (used as preservatives), cotinine (tobacco degradation product), polycyclic aromatic hydrocarbons, or PAHs (a product of combustion processes), various metals, per- and polyfluorinated compounds, or PFAS (used in many products), and long-lived polychlorinated biphenyls (PCB).

 Some of the substances tested have an effect similar to hormones and can encourage the development of cancer or trigger allergies.

 2-MBT in urine (Murawski et al. 2020) CIT/MIT in urine (Murawski et al. 2020) Lysmeral in urine (Murawski et al. 2020) Benzol and acrylamide in urine (Schwedler et al. 2021) TOTM, BHT and 4-MBC in urine (Murawski et al. 2020)

 Plasticisers in urine

 Plasticisers are substances which are added to brittle materials to make them soft, flexible and elastic.
 Phthalates are a common group of plastics.
 They are used in soft PVC, for instance in toys, food packaging wrap, floor coverings, hoses, seals or floor coverings.
 Some phthalates have hormone-like properties and are classified as reprotoxic.

 Because of their health risks the use of some phthalates has been greatly restricted since early 2015 and may only be used with special authorisation.
 Many phthalates and their substitutes are nevertheless still in use.